 At the core of the NMCP is "NvMACT."
 NvMACT is the Maximum Achievable Control Technology designated by the NDEP in accordance with NAC 445B.3677.
 Pursuant to NAC 445B.3625, owners or operators that operate, construct or modify a thermal unit that emits mercury must apply for, and obtain, a Mercury Operating Permit to Construct (Mercury OPTC) to apply the NvMACT.
 Construction of a new or modified thermal unit that emits mercury requires a permit before construction begins.

-The NMCP is pleased to present the Mercury Emissions Managment System (MEMS) Online.
+Mercury Emissions Managment System (MEMS) Online.
 MEMS Online performs database queries of historic and current mercury stack test data for the precious metals mining industry.
 All 2006 and later tests are validated under the NMCP.
 Invalidated 2006 and newer tests are not included.
 Pre-2006 tests have not been validated by the NMCP and are available for reference.